KeaganRieder/Atomation/README.md

 # About
-Atomation is an Automation colony-simulation game, set in a post apoclicyse.
-Where the goal thats currently plann is to have the player mange an eventaully automate the survail of a colony, well cleaning the planet. evetually relasiing this in some regard is the long term goal.
+Atomation is an Automation colony-simulation game set in a post-apocalyptic.
+Where the goal that is currently planned to have the player manage and eventually automate the survival of a city, as well as clean the planet.
+Eventually, releasing this in some regard is the long-term goal.

-However currently it's serving as a way for me to learn both more about C# and the Godot game engine.
+However, currently, it's serving as a way for me to learn more about C# and the Godot game engine.

-# Todo
-currently it's still very rough, how ever once more is finsihed and the 'foundtaion' are done more will be here